patrik-manyone/web-cli/README.md

    npm run build
    ```

-### Running the Project
+### Running the Examples

-You can open the `public/index.html` file directly in your browser or serve the project using a static server.
-For example, if you have `live-server` installed globally, run:
+To serve the examples locally run (make sure you build first):

 ```bash
 npm run start
 ```

-Then open the provided URL in your browser.
+Then open the an example URL in your browser (e.g http://localhost/examples/index.html)

 ## Usage